wormholelabs-xyz/example-messaging-endpoint/README.md

   - MUST check that the Transceiver is an enabled send Transceiver for the Integrator (`dstAddr`) and chain (`dstChain`).
   - MUST check that the Transceiver has NOT already picked up the message.
   - Marks the Transceiver as having picked up the message.
-  - In order to reduce integrator / user costs, upon the last enabled sending Transceiver’s pickup, any outgoing message state MUST be cleared.
+  - In order to reduce integrator / user costs, upon the last enabled sending Transceiver's pickup, any outgoing message state MUST be cleared.

 The Router MUST contain the following functionality for an Admin